2026 NFL Draft: Field Yates, ESPN release draft day mock, final predictions for picks 1-32

 4. Tennessee Titans: LB Sonny Styles, Ohio State

-Tennessee looks to shore up its defense with an early pick out of Ohio State — which provides plenty of options in the top end of the draft.
+Tennessee looks to shore up its defense with an early pick out of Ohio State, which provides plenty of options at the top end of the draft.
 In this mock draft, it’s Sonny Styles going ahead of teammate Arvell Reese.

 Pro Football Focus pointed to an 87.4 run-defense grade, a 91.6 tackling grade and an 86.9 coverage grade as reasons justifying a possible selection this high.
 Styles tallied 82 tackles, 6.5 tackles for a loss, a sack, an interception, a forced fumble and three passes defended during his final year with the Buckeyes.